1804 dollar: Counterfeits and reproductions

 Counterfeits and spurious reproductions of the 1804 dollar have been created since numismatists became aware of the coins' high value.
 James A. Bolen, a medallist and coin collector who created copies of valuable coins between 1862 and 1869, fabricated an 1804 dollar by altering the last digit in the date of a genuine 1803 example.
 Although Bolen added his name to the edge of the coin, other forgers created altered date coins with the intent to deceive.
 Nineteenth-century stage actor John T. Raymond purchased a specimen of the coin, which was later revealed to be a forgery, for $300.
 All silver dollars dated between 1800 and 1803 were subject to alteration to 1804 dollars, but 1801 was the date most commonly used for that purpose.

 In addition to altered dates, electrotypes of the 1804 dollar were created, both for the purposes of study and fraud.
 (Note: Electrotypes were created by making a wax impression of both sides of the coin, coating the impressions with graphite, then submerging them in a plating solution.
 Copper in the solution was deposited into the impressions, creating reproduction of the obverse and reverse, which were then joined together.)
 One such coin in the collection of the San Francisco Mint was described by them as genuine from 1887 to 1927.
 Electrotypes were also created by Mint employees, and one was used as the basis for the pantograph reproductions which appeared in Eckfeldt and DuBois' 1842 A Manual of Gold and Silver Coins of All Nations.

 More modern replicas, known as "Saigon copies", were commonly offered as original at low prices to American soldiers during the Vietnam War.
 In Saigon and other South Vietnamese cities, as well in nearby Thailand, military personnel were offered the copies by vendors who sometimes claimed that they were family heirlooms.
 In 2012, Professional Coin Grading Service founder David Hall stated that counterfeit 1804 dollars had been available in Hong Kong for decades.

+In October 2025, the Mint announced it would issue a gold version of the coin in 2026, with an 1804 date and a Liberty Bell privy mark.
+The gold coin will be accompanied by a silver medal as part of the 2026 "Best of the Mint" commemoration, part of the observance of the 250th anniversary of American independence.